 The bill amends section 451 of the Michigan Penal Code, which addresses penalties for violations of specific sections related to sexual offenses.
 It establishes a tiered penalty system based on the number of prior convictions a person has.
 For first-time offenders aged 16 and older, the penalty is a misdemeanor with a maximum of 93 days imprisonment or a $500 fine.
 If the individual has one prior conviction, the penalty increases to a misdemeanor punishable by up to one year in prison or a $1,000 fine.
 For those with two or more prior convictions, the offense escalates to a felony with a maximum of two years imprisonment or a $2,000 fine.
-Additionally, a separate felony charge is established for violations of section 449a(2), with penalties of up to five years imprisonment or a $10,000 fine.
+Additionally, a separate felony charge is established for violations of section 449a(2), carrying a penalty of up to five years imprisonment or a $10,000 fine.

 Statutes affected: